2000 Château Lynch-Bages, Pauillac, Bordeaux

 Jeb Dunnuck95/100

 Finally rounding the corner, the 2000 Château Lynch-Bages is mature, with classic Pauillac darker currants, lead pencil, tobacco leaf, and spice-laced aromatics.
-With a deep plum color and slight lightening at the edges, it's medium to full-bodied and has a layered texture as well as integrated tannins.
-A classic, elegant, yet still powerful Lynch-Bages, it delivers plenty of sweet fruit and a great finish.
+With a deep plum colour and slight lightening at the edges, it's medium to full-bodied and has a layered texture and integrated tannins.
+A classic, elegant, yet still powerful Lynch-Bages delivers plenty of sweet fruit and a great finish.
 It benefits from an hour of air and will certainly hold at this stage for another 10-15 years with no issues.

 Read more